 One Earth’s Project Marketplace funds on-the-ground climate solutions that are key to solving the climate crisis through three pillars of collective action — renewable energy, nature conservation, and regenerative agriculture.

-Herbicide-free Campus (HFC) was born in 2017 when two UC Berkeley student-athletes discovered that herbicides were sprayed around their beach volleyball court.
+Re:wild Your Campus (RYC) was born in 2017 when two UC Berkeley student-athletes discovered that herbicides were sprayed around their beach volleyball court.
 Astounded, the young women spoke to the Grounds Manager and organized the team to pick weeds as an herbicide alternative.
 This momentum rippled out to become a campus-wide movement, with the Grounds Manager initiating an organic pilot project on the campus’ two largest green spaces.
-HFC expanded to the rest of the University of California campuses in 2018 and expanded nationally in 2019.
+Re:wild Your Campus expanded to the rest of the University of California campuses in 2018 and expanded nationally in 2019.

 These findings exemplified the danger of pesticide use and other hazardous chemical activities and triggered an EPA investigation into soil quality.
 Motivated by the detrimental impact of pesticides and industrial waste found in Emory’s backyard, Herbicide-Free Emory started their fight to end herbicide application on campus.

-HFC’s primary objective is that by the end of 2021, Emory University will have committed to phasing out the use of herbicides.
+RYC’s primary objective is that by the end of 2021, Emory University will have committed to phasing out the use of herbicides.
 This will be achieved by working with administration and grounds management teams to transition away from herbicide use and toward organic land care, with 90% organic land care being the threshold for success.
-This project strives to institutionalize this change to ensure that it is integrated within the school’s land management ethos.
+This project strives to institutionalize this change to integrate it within the school’s land management ethos.

 The Emory team currently handles the campus’s 731 acres through integrated pest management—a strategy that is intended to marry organic land care with herbicide usage as necessary.
 The management reality, however, is a campus dependent on synthetic herbicides.
 Emory University utilizes herbicides for predominantly two reasons: upkeep of ornamental horticulture and invasive species management.